johnnymetz/johnny-metz-blog/content/posts/use-subqueries-to-avoid-a-common-django-mistake.md

     assertQuerysetEqual(qs, [book5])
 ```

-This fails by returning `[book2, book5]`.
+This test fails because the queryset returns `[book2, book5]`.
 We can see the raw SQL using `qs.query`, which looks something like this:

 ```sql
 SELECT DISTINCT ON (name) * FROM core_book